 What advice would you give to people thinking of opening a business here?

-#5 Know your cost.
-Supplies in Playa might cost more and you might be tempted to buy in small amounts when you need them but it is better to buy in bulk even if it is an outside source from Playa Del Carmen.
+- Know your cost.
+Supplies in Playa Del Carmen might cost more and you might be tempted to buy in small amounts when you need them but it is better to buy in bulk even if it is an outside source from Playa Del Carmen.

 What type of businesses do you think fail here?

-1. Businesses that are too big.
+- Businesses that are too big.
 I have seen places that were doing well and then they expanded and then closed.
-Having a big business just does not fit well in Playa.
+Having a big business just does not fit well in Playa Del Carmen.

 Now that you have become established on 5th Avenue, what are your future plans for The Little Teapot?

 We are constantly upgrading and adding to our store.
-We just added a spray mist system so it keeps guest cool while sipping tea and sitting outside.
-We added fake grass to our outdoor seating area because when I think tea, I think about a nice green space, that took two months to get delivered.
+I just added a spray mist system so it keeps guest cool while sipping tea and sitting outside.
+Fake grass was added to our outdoor seating area because when I think tea, I think about a nice green space, that took two months to get delivered.
 We are working on our website and want to be able to provide more products online.
 We have the possibility to expand to Cancun, Tulum or maybe Mexico City but still keep the same unique service and the quality of our product.